cloudamqp/terraform-provider-cloudamqp/docs/resources/privatelink_aws.md

 Enable PrivateLink for a CloudAMQP instance hosted in AWS.
 If no existing VPC available when enable PrivateLink, a new VPC will be created with subnet `10.52.72.0/24`.

-~> **NOTE:** Once the PrivateLink is enabled our backend will automatically create a firewall rule for this.
+~> **Note:** Enable PrivateLink will trigger a firewall change that automatically add rule for the peered subnet.
 <details>
  <summary>
     <i>Default PrivateLink firewall rule</i>